Particular/ServicePulse/docs/frontend/monitoring-capability-card.md

 The `Metrics` indicator carries the capability-specific readiness state.
 If no endpoints are sending throughput data, the card stays `Available` while the indicator is yellow.

+A degraded monitoring instance still counts as connected for this card.
+Only `unavailable` drives the card into the unavailable state.

 ## Manual Testing with Mock Scenarios

 Start from the shared frontend mocking workflow in `docs/frontend/testing-basics.md`, then select one of the monitoring scenarios below.